megulus/battleship/README.md

 **Next Steps**

-1. The constructors and methods currently assume good data inputs.
-E.g., the Ocean constructor assumes that the array of ShipLocations contains valid ShipLocations (non-clashing, )
+1. *Validation and Error handling.* The constructors and methods currently assume good data inputs.
+E.g., the Ocean constructor assumes that the array of ShipLocations contains valid ShipLocations (non-clashing, fully contained on board), and both strike() methods assume a valid Ocean coordinate and Ship position argument (respectively).

+2. *Unit testing.* I'd like to use this project as a chance to practice writing unit tests.

+3. *Build game player.* Build a proper interactive 1-player game, where the player can input coordinates and receive feedback (miss, hit, sink, invalid coordinate?).

+4. *Randomize ShipLocations.* Currently, the ShipLocations are hard-coded.
+I would like to randomize these with each new Ocean instantiation.
+The difficulty here is in making sure the locations 1) keep the ships fully on the board and 2) do not clash with any other ships.